RasaHQ/rasa/docs/migrating.rst

 Migrating an existing app
 ====================================

-rasa NLU is designed to make this as simple as possible.
+rasa NLU is designed to make migrating from wit/LUIS/api.ai as simple as possible.
 The TLDR instructions for migrating are:

 - download an export of your app data from wit/LUIS/api.ai